fbpx

 Stuck in the past

 Companies that are still suffering the effects of the Great Resignation have one thing in common: they’re holding on to the past.
-Outdated policies like return-to-office plans when workers can easily perform their duties remotely have triggered turnover rates, since 65% of employed Americans would rather work from home permanently.
+Outdated policies like return-to-office plans, when workers can efficiently perform their duties remotely, have triggered turnover rates since 95% of employed Americans want some form of remote work, whether wholly or hybrid.

 Let’s not forget that since the pandemic hit, a large amount of the population was discharged or laid off, and many companies did their best to keep as many people as possible by lowering wages.
 The question is: should those salaries get raised?